-You’ll love the hearty flavors in this Vegan Garlic Mashed Potatoes recipe.
-This simple potato dish comes complete with tips for making gravy.
-If you’re after dairy-free mashed potatoes, this recipe delivers using vegan butter and an option for using olive oil.
-You’ll love this simple recipe using minimal ingredients, but BIG flavor!
+You’ll love the hearty flavors in this creamy Vegan Mashed Potatoes recipe.
+If you’re after a dairy free mashed potatoes recipe, this one delivers using vegan butter and an option for using olive oil.
+You’ll love this simple vegan mashed potatoes recipe using minimal ingredients, but BIG flavor!

-It’s officially the time of year when we break out the sweaters and jeans and mashed potatoes.
+It’s officially the time of year when we break out the sweaters and jeans and vegetarian mashed potatoes recipes.
 I don’t know why, but mashed potatoes are really not a thing in the summer.

-But we love easy mashed potatoes in the colder months.
-That’s why I’m sharing with you this Vegan Garlic Mashed Potatoes recipe.
+But we love serving a dish of easy mashed potatoes as a side dish, especially in the colder months.
+That’s why I’m sharing with you this plant based mashed potatoes recipe.
 I know you’re going to love it!

-I had two main goals when I made this Vegan Garlic Mashed Potatoes: 1) it had to be easy and 2) it had to be delicious.
+I had two main goals when I make the best Vegan Mashed Potatoes recipes: 1) it had to be easy and 2) it had to be delicious.
 I achieved both.
 Maybe you’ll agree when you look at that list of ingredients!
 It’s pretty minimal.